Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 We roped up and traversed the class 4 ledge over the west face for 100′.
 It was possible to simul-climb had we known what was ahead.
 Soon, we were on the ridgetop above the chimney, but the summit was still out of sight.

 We stayed tied in as Patrick led me to the summit.
-It was awkward going through this part since all boulders pointed in various directions.
+Going through this part was awkward since all the boulders pointed in various directions.
 We would sometimes take giant steps while squeezing through the slabs.

 Into the chimney